dalinvip/cw2vec/README.md

 	./word2vec substoke -h
 	Train Embedding By Using [substoke] model
-	Here is the help infprmation!
+	Here is the help information!
 Usage:

 	The Following arguments are mandatory:
 		-input              training file path